MicrosoftDocs/semantic-kernel-docs/semantic-kernel/Frameworks/agent/examples/example-assistant-search.md

 ### Agent Definition

-We are now ready to instantiate an _OpenAI Assistant Agent_ using the _Client Provider_ again.
+We are now ready to instantiate an _OpenAI Assistant Agent_.
 The agent is configured with its target model, _Instructions_, and the _File Search_ tool enabled.
 Additionally, we explicitly associate the _Vector Store_ with the _File Search_ tool.

 ::: zone pivot="programming-language-csharp"

+We will utilize the `OpenAIClientProvider` again as part of creating the `OpenAIAssistantAgent`:

 ```csharp
 Console.WriteLine("Defining agent...");
 OpenAIAssistantAgent agent =